vatsanTraining/restaurant-management/README.md

-This is an Example for Micro Servies
+This is an Example for Micro Services

 This Example is Based on Restaurant Managment Domain